Sporting Events

 Before and after the game, Karsen’s Grill (7246 E. 1st St.) features Southwestern inspired regional cuisine and has been a favorite watering hole and gathering place among visiting fans, locals, MLB umpires, scouts, city officials, and ballpark staff since before many of the current players were born.

-Entering its seventh spring training season, everything still feels brand new at the Chicago Cub’s Wrigleyville West home away from home, Sloan Park (2330 W. Rio Salado Pkwy.) in Mesa.
+Entering its seventh spring training season, everything still feels brand new at the Chicago Cub’s Wrigleyville West home away from home, Sloan Park in Mesa.
 Surrounded by the Mesa Riverview retail and entertainment district and Riverview Park at the crossroads of Mesa and Tempe, Sloan Park is bordered by its expansive practice field facility and a pair of large paid parking lots.
 In addition, Mesa Riverview and Tempe Marketplace both offer free baseball parking and trolley rides to and from the park.

 The dirt path that connects the Cubs clubhouse and training complex to Sloan Park looks like the Academy Awards red carpet lined on both sides by adoring fans providing the ballpark’s best opportunities for autographs before and after the game.